gpeddle/jobhunt-api/docs/step01-analysis/index.md

 - Implement an API only service using .NET 6.0 webapi template
 - Use Swagger to test the behavior of the API
+- Use TDD approach based on Xunit, Moq and FluentAssertions
 - Store persisted data in memory only.
 - Stopping the API service loses all persisted data
 - Implement a local **Questions** service that loads from a static JSON file

 ## Other Notes